jade-bejide/Ephm3ralMusic-API/README.md

 ![Licence](https://img.shields.io/github/license/jade-bejide/Ephm3ralMusic-API)
 ![Issues](https://img.shields.io/github/issues/jade-bejide/Ephm3ralMusic-API)

-**This project is currently on pause while I look for alternative hosting options as Heroku hosting is no longer free (more info [here](https://blog.heroku.com/next-chapter)).**

 This is the Ephm3ralMusic-API, a Python REST-API built using FastAPI and pydantic to provide developers with key data to build music applications.
 This API is the main endpoint for the upcoming Ephm3ral Music web application and is also freely available to all developers worldwide.